jfalcou/eve/doc/internals/dev_cmake.md

 instance.
 You can simply use them to configure your CMake.
 If you want to pass additional options, like specific architecture or optimization settings, you can use the `-DEVE_OPTIONS` CMake arguments.

+One of them stands apart: `clang.x86_sde.cmake` runs the tests under Intel SDE, which ships in the `ghcr.io/jfalcou/eve` image rather than in the CI one.

 The following table provides the CMake command line used for our classic CI setup using the Ninja generator.